Every small act of kindness adds up to a remarkable change - www.lokmattimes.com

 Every small act of kindness adds up to a remarkable change

-PNN Surat (Gujarat) [India], August 15: Founded in 2018, Raisin is a leading fashion brand renowned for its luxurious ...
+Surat (Gujarat) [India], August 14: Founded in 2018, Raisin is a leading fashion brand renowned for its luxurious and ...

 “Menstrual hygiene is not a temporal but an integral part of health and hygiene.
 Frequently it's stigmatized, and access to basic hygiene products are a significant barrier for many women.
 Through ‘Period Care Campaign,' we strive to foster a more inclusive and equitable society.” – Vikash Pacheriwal (Co-Founder, Raisin)